 Legion is one brand whose protein powder I hadn’t tried until about a month ago.
-Now that I’ve been taking it 4-5 days per week for several weeks, I can speak to its benefits and drawbacks.
+Now that I’ve been taking it 4 to 5 days per week for several weeks, I can speak to its benefits and drawbacks.

-Legion is one of the most expensive protein powders I’ve seen.
-Still, I recommend it to most people looking for a protein powder that mixes well and digests easily.
+- Legion is one of the most expensive protein powders I’ve seen.
+A 2lb bag costs between $1.80-$2.00 per serving, well above the average whey protein cost of $1.34.
+Still, I recommend it to most people looking for a protein powder that mixes well and digests very easily.

-- Legion offers a 100% money-back guarantee for first-time customers.
+- Legion offers a 100% money-back guarantee for first-time customers, something I haven’t seen other brands offer.
 If you don’t like a flavor, you can contact the company for a refund.
-Based on reviews I’ve seen on the website, Legion may also offer to send you a different flavor for free.
+Based on other reviews, Legion may also offer to send you a different flavor for free.

 Overall Rating: 4.0/5